Integrated Pest Management · Agriculture and Natural Resources

 University of California

 Protecting natural enemies and pollinators

-The natural enemies of plant pests are valuable in an integrated pest management approach, and their conservation is important for crop health.
-Natural enemies (predators, parasites, or pathogens) help prevent damage to crops by reducing pest populations below levels that cause crop losses.
-Pollinators such as wild and commercial honey bees are also essential for many California crops.
+The natural enemies of pests (predators, parasites, or pathogens) help prevent damage to plants by reducing pest populations.
+Pollinators such as wild bees and commercial honey bees are essential for many California crops.

-Identify the pest, and use the resources on this Web site to determine which pesticides will specifically control that pest.
-Avoid broad-spectrum insecticides such as organophosphates, carbamates, and pyrethroids, which indiscriminately kill everything.
-Also avoid broad-spectrum herbicides, which reduce floral plants that attract pollinators.
+- Identify the pest, and use the resources on this website to determine which pesticides will specifically control that pest.

 Communicate with beekeepers

 Talk about your pesticide applications with nearby beekeepers and know where colonies are located.
 Healthy bee populations and abundant nectar sources create a mutually beneficial relationship between beekeepers and growers.